tmpfs/prism/README.md

 It provides a simple yet flexible mechanism for mapping properties to styles and finding style declarations in the registry.

+For any non-trival RN application the question arises on how to manage styles for your components.
+The Prism library provides a solution using idiomatic techniques in ~500 lines of code.

 ## Components

 ### Defining Styles